robasonite/site-damnit/devlog.md

 Added another execption to page processing for `rss.md`.
 A template and example "stub page" have been added.
 This is an easy "poor man's" way of generating RSS feeds without touching the existing code.
 Also renamed `index.md` to `home.md`.
 If more RSS feeds are required, the section to change starts at line #580.
 I'm looking into a way to incorporate "page processing exceptions" into the YAML config file.

+# 2021-06-05:

+Version bump to 0.0.4.
+Added a "Getting Started" section to the README.
+Added a new variable to `config.yaml` to enable or diable blog mode.
+Setting `blogMode: false` disables the generation of tag, category, and archive pages.